-February 25, 2015
+March 3, 2015

-Chairman Crenshaw, Ranking Member Serrano, and Members of the Subcommittee, thank you for the opportunity to testify on opportunities for the Internal Revenue Service (IRS) to perform its mission efficiently and effectively.
+Chairman Boozman, Ranking Member Coons, and Members of the Subcommittee, thank you for the opportunity to testify on the Internal Revenue Service's (IRS) Fiscal Year (FY)1 2016 budget request, our recent work related to the most significant challenges currently facing the IRS, and the Treasury Inspector General for Tax Administration's (TIGTA) FY 2016 budget request.

 The Treasury Inspector General for Tax Administration, also known as "TIGTA," is statutorily mandated to provide independent audit and investigative services necessary to improve the economy, efficiency, and effectiveness of the IRS, including the IRS Chief Counsel and the IRS Oversight Board.
 TIGTA's oversight activities are designed to identify high-risk systemic inefficiencies in IRS operations and to investigate exploited weaknesses in tax administration.
-TIGTA's role is critical in that we provide the American taxpayer with assurance that the approximately 91,0001 IRS employees, who collected over \$3.1 trillion in tax revenue, processed over 242 million tax returns and other forms, and issued \$374 billion in tax refunds2 during Fiscal Year (FY)3 2014, perform their duties in an effective and efficient manner while minimizing the risks of waste, fraud, or abuse.
+TIGTA's role is critical in that we provide the American taxpayer with assurance that the approximately 91,0002 IRS employees, who collected over \$3.1 trillion in tax revenue, processed over 242 million tax returns and other forms, and issued \$374 billion in tax refunds3 during FY 2014, perform their duties in an effective and efficient manner while minimizing the risks of waste, fraud, or abuse.